Mission & Goals

 Mentoring relationships can take many different forms.
 At the beginning of the relationship, please take some time to set expectations about the frequency of contact, preferred methods of contact (email, phone, text, etc.), and what you each hope to get out of the relationship.
 The more open and honest you are able to be with your mentor or mentee, the more likely you will be able to successfully form and maintain a relationship.

-If you have any concerns or questions about the program, please feel free to contact the Mentoring Committee at [email protected] You can expect to receive communication from the mentoring committee at the beginning of the relationship to establish contact and reiterate hopes and expectations for your participation, bi-monthly or every three to six months emails to check in on the relationship and provide the opportunity for feedback, and annual in-person meetings at APA and/or NLPA conferences in order to connect in person with mentors or mentees.
+3. If you have any concerns or questions about the program, please feel free to contact the Mentoring Committee at [email protected].
+You can expect to receive communication from the mentoring committee at the beginning of the relationship to establish contact.

 The NLPA Mentoring Program is facilitating a discussion with two graduate students on the topic: